-A new software tool has been developed to give a real time picture of pressures on requests for service.
-This is supporting the police to improve their responsiveness and to balance investigative workloads.
+Qlik Sense is a software tool that has been developed to give a real time picture of pressures on requests for service.
+It is supporting the police to improve their responsiveness and to balance investigative workloads.

 Legitimacy is a core part of the annual HMIC inspections of the Constabulary.
 The inspection looks at whether the force consistently behaves in a way that is fair, reasonable, effective and lawful, and if they have the consent of the local people.